kenoneill/projects/oddnumbers/README.md

 ## Bonus Material ##
 * Can you do this without using modulo or addition/subtraction/multiplication/division operators.
 * Can you do this using only bitwise operations.
+* Instead of giving odd numbers between 0 and some limit, instead return the first x number of odd numbers
+ie if x is 10, instead of odd numbers between 0 and 10, return the first 10 odd numbers.